 a) Circulation of Materials:

-Books in the general collection circulate for a two week period for all students, faculty, and staff.
+Books in the general collection circulate for a three week period for all students, faculty, and staff.
 Books may be renewed as often as needed providing there are no holds on a title.
 Faculty are permitted to check-out videotapes and current periodicals for a loan period of 7 days and limited reference materials for a period of 3 days.
 All library materials circulated within a given school semester are due back in the library by the last day of classes of that semester.

 b) Non-Circulating Materials: